Jordan Smith (outfielder)

-Jordan Ray Smith (born July 5, 1990) is a bench coach for the Lake County Captains in the Cleveland Indians organization.
+Jordan Ray Smith (born July 5, 1990) is an American former professional baseball outfielder.

 Career

 Smith was born in Willmar, Minnesota and attended Willmar High School and St. Cloud State University.
 In 2011, he played collegiate summer baseball with the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League, and was selected by the Cleveland Indians in the 9th round of the 2011 Major League Baseball Draft.

+Cleveland Indians

 Smith began his professional career with a .300 batting average and .403 on-base percentage his first professional season and followed that with a .316 batting average in 2012.
-In 2013, he stole 18 bases and in 2014, he was selected to play in the Arizona Fall League with the Peoria Javelinas.
+He also played for Toros del Este in the Dominican Professional Baseball League In 2013, he stole 18 bases and in 2014, he was selected to play in the Arizona Fall League with the Peoria Javelinas.
+Smith was a New York-Penn League Mid-Season All-Star in 2011 and a MiLB.com Organization All-Star in 2012 and 2013.

 He stole 18 bases in 2015 and 17 bases in 2016.
 He reached Triple A for the first time in 2016.
 Going into that year, he was ranked one of the Indians' top prospects.
-He was ranked even better going into 2012.
-He has been compared to Lonnie Chisenhall.
-He also played for Toros del Este in the Dominican Professional Baseball League.
+In 2017, Smith played in 97 games split between the Double–A Akron RubberDucks and Triple–A Columbus Clippers, batting a cumulative .212/.278/.280 with 3 home runs and 24 RBI.
+He elected free agency following the season on November 6, 2017.